iris-rod/iris-rod.github.io/OtherProjects.md

 This course was really good to learn, not only more about what Unreal offers and how to use it's components in the best way possible, but also to practice more C++ programming, since it only uses C++ classes and no blueprints.
 The course touched on several basic aspects of programming in general, like good programming practices and coder refactoring, and also some aspects specific to C++ language like pointers and memory.
 It didn't go to deep into any of these topics, it talked about it in a more general way so that less experienced programmers could understand it easily, but it's still great to make sure the basics are covered and fully understood.

+The course taught how to implement two mechanics: grab objects and open doors by placing objects on triggers.
+From those mechanics we then should build a level with assets and the mechanics.
+I also implemented a small variation to the "open doors" mechanic, where instead of just using the weight to determine whether the door should open, it needs to be a specific item that is placed on the trigger and it might be necessary to use more than 1 item.

 It's still a work in progress, there are some tweaks and improvements I want to make, specially on the grab mechanic, but here is a small video with the result for now [Escape Room Gameplay](https://www.youtube.com/watch?v=lAG7DJLP4Wc&fbclid=IwAR2s-0OFEO4bl5hCrYkkphk93dvLu1vOGNSZ19BmfHMGL5sV4sVDTJ0R7y8) (It has some subtitles along that provide some explanation on the gameplay and how it is working)

 ### Global Game Jam 2020 Participation